 The sea acts as a thermoregulator and thus there are no substantial differences between the minimum temperatures of the two sides of Liguria, though in winter notable differences can be registered between minimum temperatures in seaside resorts - always above zero - and the hinterland.

 During wintertime, the temperature range is low; the number of sunny hours per day is high; and the rainfall is low.
 The mountains act as a barrier that shields Western Liguria from disturbance, thus differentiating the climate in these two bordering areas.
-San Remo and its surroundings (specially Ospedaletti) can actually enjoy a fairly milder climate than nowhere.
-Snow and harsh temperatures are almost exceptional events in Western Riviera.
+San Remo and its surroundings can actually enjoy a fairly milder climate than nowhere.
+Snow and harsh temperatures are almost exceptional events along the Italian Riviera.